Tracial oscillation zero and stable rank one: Introduction

 \section{Introduction}

-Let $X$ be a compact metric space and $T$ be a set of probability Borel measures on $X.$ For each open subset $O$ of $X$, we consider its measure $\mu(O).$ This gives a function $\widehat{O}(\mu)=\mu(O)$ ($\mu\in T$) on $T.$ This function is usually lower-semicontinuous on $T$ if we endow $T$ with the weak*-topology.
+Let $X$ be a compact metric space and $T$ be a set of probability Borel measures on $X.$ For each open subset $O$ of $X$, we consider its measure $\mu(O).$ This gives a function $\widehat{O}(\mu)=\mu(O)$ ($\mu\in T$) on $T.$ This function {{is}} lower-semicontinuous on $T$ if we endow $T$ with the weak*-topology.
 Let $\af: X\to X$ be a homeomorphism on $X$ and $T$ be the set of $\af$-invariant probability Borel measures.
-One considers the case that there are sufficiently many open sets $O$ such that $\widehat{O}$ are continuous on $T.$ This is certainly the case when the action is uniquely ergodic.
-The small boundary condition, or the condition of mean dimension zero requires that in any neighborhood $N(x)$ of each point $x\in X,$ there is neighborhood $O(x)\subset N(x)$ such that $\widehat{O(x)}$ is continuous.
+One considers the case that there are sufficiently many open sets $O$ {{for which $\widehat{O}$ is continuous on $T.$}} This is certainly the case when the action is uniquely ergodic.
+The small boundary condition, or the condition of mean dimension zero, requires that in any neighborhood $N(x)$ of each point $x\in X,$ there is {a} neighborhood $O(x)\subset N(x)$ such that $\widehat{O(x)}$ is continuous.
 Let $\omega(\widehat{O})$ be the oscillation of the function $\widehat{O}.$ If $\widehat{O}$ is continuous, then $\omega(\widehat{O})=0.$

 Let $A$ be a \CA\, with tracial state space $T(A).$ For each $a\in A_+,$ one defines the rank function of $a$ by $\widehat{[a]}(\tau)=\lim_{n\to\infty}\tau(a^{1/n})$ for $\tau\in T(A).$ When $A=M_n,$ i.e., $A$ is the $n\times n$ matrix algebra, $\widehat{[a]}$ is just the normalized rank of $a.$ We study the oscillation of the function $\widehat{[a]}.$ It is called tracial oscillation of the element $a.$ This notion of tracial oscillation has been studied in \cite{eglnkk0} and \cite{LincuA} in connection with the augmented Cuntz semigroups.
 We introduce the notion of tracial approximate oscillation zero for \CA s.
 Roughly speaking a unital \CA\, $A$ has tracial approximate oscillation zero, if each positive element $a$ is approximated (tracially) by elements in the hereditary \SCA\, generated by $a$ with small tracial oscillation (see Definition \ref{DTos-2}).
 If $\af$ is a minimal homeomorphism on $X$ and $(X, \af)$ has mean dimension zero, it is shown in \cite{EN} that the crossed product \CA\, $C(X)\rtimes_\af \Z$ is ${\cal Z}$-stable.
 As a consequence, $C(X)\rtimes_\af \Z$ has tracial approximate oscillation zero (see Theorem \ref{Teqiv} below).